Dr Werner Weiglein

 Since 1979, his main interest is in the cultures of Oceania, especially in Papua, the Indonesian part of the New Guinea island.
 Until today, he successfully organised and guided more than 250 expeditions in New Guinea and the Salomon Islands.
 Many publications for specialized press and books underline his experience and reputation.
 Furthermore, Dr. Weiglein is co-author of publications by world-famous explorers Heinrich Harrer and Dieter Kronzucker.
 The physician organised and guided more than 20 TV productions to China, Mongolia, Namibia and especially Papua/Indonesia.
 With more than 30 tours to the Carstensz Pyramid one can safely assume that he is the current world record holder for tours to this mountain.

-Today his major interest lies in a qualified developement of ecotourism projects in Papua and the further development of his cultural and educational projects, such as the Papua Student House, the Papua Museum, and the Indonesian Culture Centre.
+Today, Werner’s main interest is the qualified development of ecotourism projects in Papua and the further development of his cultural and educational projects, such as the Papua Student House, the Papua Museum and the Indonesian Culture Center.

-with Sandiaga Uno, Indonesian Minister for Tourism and Creative Economy
+with Sandiaga Uno, then Indonesian Minister for Tourism and Creative Economy

 with Indonesian delegation in Gelnhausen, Germany